l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-22-complete-rultor-setup-guide.md

 end
 ```

-6) It looks like we are ready to go. now create a test release and run all the commands you want to use.
+6) Looks like we're ready to go.
+Now create a test issue and run all the commands you want to use.

 <div id="rust">
   <h2>Here it goes for Rust project.</h2>